 - The second benefit is that, as of January 1, 2016, the IRS has updated its policies as to who can and who cannot "represent clients" before the IRS.
 For calendar year 2016 and beyond, an "unenrolled preparer" (defined as a tax preparer who's not either an EA or CPA) can no longer represent clients before the IRS at all, even with respect to a tax return that the preparer both prepared and signed.
-In other words, if you don't pass this test and get those AFSP letters next to your name, you'll have no ability to contact the IRS on behalf of your clients.
+In other words, if you don't pass this course / test and get those AFSP letters next to your name, you'll have no ability to contact the IRS on behalf of your clients.

-To be very honest with you, I don't know of any member of the public who knows what AFSP is or would ever look in the IRS database to see if you have those letters next to your name.
+I don't know of any member of the public who knows what AFSP is or would ever look in the IRS database to see if you have those letters next to your name.

 However, I do know that if your client gets an IRS letter or gets audited, that client will expect you to help, and if you don't have the AFSP next to your name, your ability to help will be non-existent.

 You'll have to tell your client, "I can't help you with your IRS issue."

 What is your client going to think of you when you tell your client that?

 Bottom line then, the reason taking this AFTR course and passing this AFTR test is worth your time is because it will preserve your right to represent your clients with an IRS issue if and when they ever need your help.

 If you ask me, that's a worthy cause!